zzalscv2/VirtualFluids/docs/pages/coding-guidelines/Source-Files.md

 ```

-## If it is possible include statements must be located in the cpp file and forward declarated in the header file.
+## If possible include statements must be located in the cpp file and forward declarated in the header file.

 Example:
 ```cpp